matsim-org/viz/Readme.md

-# MATSim-Viz

-This project is about visualizing MATSim result data.

-## Set up development environment
+# Set up development environment

 The project is a browser application which uses the following techniques: